SrdjanMilic/google-translate/README.md

-# google-translate
+# Google Translate

 Simple electron desktop app that just render official Google translate page.

 I made this app for practice and I think maybe someone else can find it useful as well.

 Could be upgraded in the future.

+There is distributable build and installer file.
-Click on the windows branch for build directory and installer.
+In the windows branch you can find the same for windows users

+To start the application from source run:
+1. npm update
+2. npm start